 With the huge rise in social media sites, and the storing of personal effects such as photographs, music, and blogs digitally, it is important to plan how to pass on access to these digital assets when planning a Will.
 Sue MacLeod from law firm Hart Brown, explains what can be put in place to pass on access to these assets safely.

 A widow has recently won her three-year court case against Apple to access photos of her daughter on her deceased husband’s IPhone.
 The widow had known the passcode for her husband’s phone but had forgotten it.
 The judge in the case called for a change in the law to simplify these cases.
 I wonder how many people think about their digital assets when they make their Wills?
 Do they assume that their family will know where to look online?
+So, what does happen to your digital assets when you die?

 Digital assets are any information stored about you or created by you online or on an electronic storage device.
 This includes the information needed to access the digital asset.
 Your digital assets might be the photos on your phone or device, your online bank accounts, your social media accounts, Bitcoins, your YouTube videos, your computer games, your email account and so on.